 ON THIS PAGE: You will learn about how doctors describe a cancer’s growth or spread.
 This is called the stage.
 To see other pages, use the menu on the side of your screen.

 Staging is a way of describing where the cancer is located, if or where it has spread, and whether it is affecting other parts of the body.
 Doctors use diagnostic tests to find out the cancer’s stage, so staging may not be complete until all of the tests are finished.
 Knowing the stage helps the doctor to decide what kind of treatment is best and can help predict a patient’s prognosis.

-Tumor (T): How large is the primary tumor and where is it located?
-(Tumor, T)
+Tumor (T): How large is the primary tumor?
+Where is it located?

 Node (N): Has the tumor spread to the lymph nodes?
-(Node, N)
+If so, where and how many?

 Metastasis (M): Has the cancer metastasized to other parts of the body?
-(Metastasis, M)
+If so, where and how much?

-There is a different staging system for each type of head and neck cancer, and detailed information about these stages can be found in the specific cancer type section (see the Overview for a complete list of these types of cancer.
+There is a different staging system for each type of head and neck cancer, and detailed information about these stages can be found in the specific cancer type section.
+See the Overview for a complete list of these types of cancer.

-Information about the cancer’s stage will help the doctor recommend a treatment plan.
-The next section helps explain the treatment options for this type of cancer.
-Use the menu on the side of your screen to select Treatment Options, or you can select another section, to continue reading this guide.
+Information about the cancer’s stage will help the doctor recommend a specific treatment plan.
+The next section in this guide is Treatment Options .
+Or, use the menu on the side of your screen to choose another section to continue reading this guide.